-Analyze Job Advertisements for Academic Keywords.
+Analyze Job Advertisements for Related Education Keywords.

 If you do not possess a skill listed in the posting, make no mention of it.
-Evaluating job ads will also give you a good idea of whether or not you may like or be suited for the position.
+Evaluating job ads will also give you a good idea of whether you may like or be suited for the position.